Structure-preserving numerical schemes for Lindblad equations: A systemic approach to structure-preserving schemes

 \subsection{Step (\rom{1}): Truncated series expansion based on Duhamel's principle.}

 By Duhamel's principle, viewing $\lbop_L$ as a forcing term, we know that

 After iterations, we have

+where we adopted $\dd \vect{s}_{1:m} = \dd s_1 \dd s_2 \cdots \dd s_m$ as a short-hand notation.
 The key observation here is that both $e^{\mathcal{L}_J t}$ and $\mathcal{L}_L$ are completely positive superoperators.
-If we choose the splitting choice as in \eqref{eqn::split_HD}, we could still have a similar series expansion; however, since $\lbop_D$ is not a completely positive operator (not even positive preserving), the positivity of density matrices cannot be preserved after finite series truncation.
-In what follows, we will discuss how to approximate this superoperator and the integrals further without losing the completely positivity.
+If we choose the splitting choice as in \eqref{eqn::split_HD}, we could still have a similar series expansion; however, since $\lbop_D$ is not a completely positive operator (not even preserving positivity), the positivity of density matrices cannot be preserved after the finite truncation.
+In what follows, we will discuss how to approximate this superoperator and the integrals further without losing the complete positivity.